fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

-This error means that the ENEI.SessionsApp is a portable class library (PCL) that does not have support to Windows Phone 8.1 (WinRT).
+This error means that the ENEI.SessionsApp is a portable class library (PCL) that does not support Windows Phone 8.1 (WinRT).
 This way, you need to change the PCL project (in Properteis) to support this target, as described in figure 45:

 ![Add support to Windows Phone 8.1 (WinRT)](ImagesForGuides/figure45.png)